Mackinac Island in the Winter

 The two most common methods of getting to Mackinac Island in the winter are taking the ferry or flying.
 A third method is sometimes available if the ice bridge has formed connecting British Landing to St. Ignace.
 In this section, I am going to focus on the first two methods.

-During the winter season, Star Line Mackinac Island Ferry operates winter service via the steel-hulled “Mighty” Huron.
-The Huron has been providing winter service for many years and was originally owned by Arnold Transit Service.
+During the winter season, Arnold Transit Company (formerly Star Line Mackinac Island Ferry) operates winter service via the steel-hulled “Mighty” Huron.
+The Huron has been providing winter service for many years and was originally owned by the original Arnold Transit Service.
 In addition to having ice-breaking capabilities due to its steel haul, the Huron also has a heated interior.

 The Mighty Huron is the Lifeline of Mackinac Island in the Winter